About DoubleClick Search bid strategies

 Introduction to DoubleClick Search bid strategies

-DoubleClick Search (DS) bid strategies optimize your advertising spend across the engine accounts within an advertiser.
+DoubleClick Search (DS) bid strategies optimize your advertising spend across the supported search engine accounts within an advertiser.
 They monitor the performance of keywords and product groups, and adjust bids to achieve the highest number of conversions, the greatest amount of revenue, the best position, or highest number of clicks your campaign budgets allow.
 Depending on the engine, bid strategies also set or recommend bid adjustments for your location targets, mobile devices, and remarketing targets.
 Instead of manually setting bids and bid adjustments in response to changes in your advertising goals or in the overall advertising landscape, use a DS bid strategy to automate the process.

 Express your business needs with different types of bid strategies

 To set up a bid strategy that meets your specific business needs, you specify one of several types of goals for the bid strategy where the goal defines the type of bid strategy: